damianhakert/damianhakert.github.io/source/posts/2016-09-28-automated-debian-package-build-with-gitlab-ci.html.md

 ## Outlook

-Ideally, the packages or artefacts built should be processed automatically, for example by uploading them to a mirror.
-In our case, we're using a bot which, when instructed by a GitLab web hook, downloads the artefacts onto a target server, adds them to a Aptly repository and publishes the repository, such that the process can be fully automated from package build to publication.
+Ideally, the packages or artifacts built should be processed automatically, for example by uploading them to a mirror.
+In our case, we're using a bot which, when instructed by a GitLab web hook, downloads the artifacts onto a target server, adds them to a Aptly repository and publishes the repository, such that the process can be fully automated from package build to publication.
 The final result can be freely viewed on our Aptly mirror.

 ----